Microsoft SQL

 Methods

-The Microsoft SQL Node exposes methods for running ad hoc queries and upserting rows into a table.
+The Microsoft SQL Node exposes methods for running queries, upserting rows, and listening for query result changes.

 Query